Uber introduces a credit card

 It’s just… Uber has had issues with privacy in the past, and that might be something that should give consumers pause.
 For one, Uber built out a God-mode to let employees check the comings and goings of users with little to no restrictions or transparency.
 The company also built a feature that tracked user locations once they’d left a vehicle.

-The card will come with annual percentage rages of 15.99%, 21.74% and 24.74% based on an applicant’s credit worthiness… and there’s no upper limit on credit lines, according to a Barclays spokeswoman.
+The card will come with annual percentage rates of 15.99 percent, 21.74 percent and 24.74 percent based on an applicant’s credit worthiness… and there’s no upper limit on credit lines, according to a Barclays spokeswoman.

 This push into payments comes as the battle for customized shopping experiences for consumers heats up.
 Amazon already has so much data about what its customers are doing that it can offer a compelling argument to be the main (potentially only) retail outlet for a consumer.

 Where Amazon runs into limitations is in the physical world with actual restaurants and other grocery stores.
 With its new credit card, Uber could make a compelling proposition for companies that want to find a way to offset the Amazonian monolith.
-By getting all that payment information Uber can begin pairing with merchants to offer customized offering, paid off with an Uber card.
+By getting all that payment information, Uber can begin pairing with merchants to offer customized offerings, paid off with an Uber card.

 Also worth mentioning is that this push into credit is the opposite path that Uber’s big emerging markets rivals have taken with their own payment features.
-Southeast Asian ride-hailing platform Grab bought Kudo earlier this year as a way to get its customers access to basic digital financial services and Ola built out a standalone app for the same reason.
-It’s a different path, but same goal to be more relevant and ‘top of mind’ for users.
+Southeast Asian ride-hailing platform Grab bought Kudo earlier this year as a way to get its customers access to basic digital financial services, and Ola built out a standalone app for the same reason.
+It’s a different path, but same goal to be more relevant and “top of mind” for users.

 In the U.S. this gambit is a new front in the war for customer loyalty and dollars.
 Your move, big e-commerce giants.